 On some days the truth hurts.
 There's no single guideline that provides all the answers for a hyper successful online marketing campaign.
-It's mix of tried and true methods, experiments and industry specific best practices.
+It's a mix of tried and true methods, experiments and industry specific best practices.
 It's a lot to think about: expanding the sales funnel and getting leads through faster.

 We started pipeline marketing, a community of data and revenue driven B2B marketers, to address a few problems.
 For example, a Forrester research report finds only 0.75% of leads actually turn into customers.

 The table below shows the lead to sales conversions for top performing B2B companies.
 And even these top performers average a 1.54% conversion rate.
 We as marketers can do better than that.